In the empathy lab

 Adam C, Information Manager

 The empathy lab experience is a practical hands-on workshop.
-Attendees use impairment simulators while working through a series of day-to-day practical tasks.
-The tasks include using maps, finding information on their mobile phone, opening locks and planning a meeting or event.
+Attendees take part in a range of activities at ten different ‘stations’.
+Through carefully designed activities they undertake a series of day-to-day practical tasks.
+The tasks include interpreting charts and diagrams, finding information on a mobile phone, opening locks and planning a meeting or event.

 This gives participants a deep insight into the barriers faced by people when products and services have not been designed with accessibility in mind.